isaacnmm/pestpolicy-hugo2XX/content/posts/bees-vs-wasps-vs-hornets/index.md

 layout: post
 ---

-What're the differences between [bees](https://pestpolicy.com/compare-carpenter-bee-vs-bumblebee/) vs. wasps vs. [hornets](https://www.nationalgeographic. com/animals/invertebrates/group/hornets/)?
-If you've seen a flying insect that's black and yellow in the yard - it could cause one of these bugs or yellow jackets.
+What're the differences between [bees](https://pestpolicy.com/compare-carpenter-bee-vs-bumblebee/)vs. wasps vs. [hornets](https://www.nationalgeographic.com/animals/invertebrates/group/hornets/)?If you've seen a flying insect that's black and yellow in the yard - it could cause one of these bugs or yellow jackets.
 They have different behaviors, diet, nesting habits, & aggressiveness.

 But bumblebees-vs-bumblebee/), hornets, & wasps ( check wasp sprays ) survive after stinging, but bees die after stinging. *In summary, on size - wasps are 1/2 inch to 1 inch in length, but hornets a longer while bees are 2/25 inches (2 mm) to 77/50 (39 mm) - leaf-cutterbee. * *On color - hornets have white and black rings or yellow and black rings, but wasps have yellow and black rings.